Zhuldyzrr/zhuldyzrr.github.io/README.md

 The clearest visualization of the image’s change is on the page “Certificate”.
 Other pictures do change but the change is not that big.

+I have used references from boostrap, from frameworks, fonts, color palettes available on google.